uranian throne

 When the cmem gets to you, you are not permitted to avoid the knowledge of what it is.

-The millions of free-flying convincells, intrinsic components to the substance of Dempelath, directed from their headquarters inside the Weigher's own skull, announce themselves.
+The millions of free-flying convincells, intrinsic components to the substance of Dempelath, directed from their headquarters inside the Weigher's own skull, need no introduction: they announce themselves.

-The cloud you're in belongs to Dempelath's brain.
-It issues thence in uncountable sparks of conviction.
-Inside this ideological distortion field, this Zone of Redefinition, your opinions are no longer your own.
+The cloud you're in already belongs to Dempelath's brain.
+It issues thence in myriad uncountable sparks of conviction, which together create an ideological distortion field, a Zone of Redefinition in which your opinions are no longer your own.

-Mental twinges informed Hyala.
-She felt the snapping of old thought-patterns; felt their re-set at different angles.
+Mental twinges informed Hyala of the snapping of old thought-patterns, and of their re-set at different angles.

 Come to think of it, Dempelath did have a point.
 Trace it backwards: since Smevedem was executed, Smevedem must have deserved it.
 And in any case one could hope that he died happy.
 In fact, he must have done.
 Both by assassinating the last Daon, and then by suffering for that crime, he had contributed to the great new order which would bring peace and justice to Olhoav, and the knowledge of this must surely have brightened his last moments -